mahendrapaipuri/ceems/website/docs/deployments/guide.md

 preferred to gives direct access to DB files to CEEMS LB to maximize performance and minimize latencies.

-In the current scenario, as both CEEMS API server and CEEMS LB are deployed on the same physical host, we use `ceems_api_server.data.path` method for DB access.
+In this scenario, as both CEEMS API server and CEEMS LB are deployed on the same physical host, we use `ceems_api_server.data.path` method for DB access.
 The configuration file would be as follows: